Target Population: Adults, Chronic Care*, Diabetes

 - Evaluate structural and clinical issues that may affect the validity of comparisons made by providers using quality measures for diabetes.
 These include: 1) the manner in which diabetes is defined; 2) the way patients are linked to providers; and 3) the concordance between use of diabetes medications and achieving thresholds for quality-of-care.
 (Achieved)

 - Develop a quality measure for diabetes that accounts for patient heterogeneity in terms of baseline HbA1c and expected trajectory of improvement in diabetes control, based on clinical parameters and other data available through the EMR.
 (Achieved)

-- Explore the Diabetes Control and Complications Trial and patient data to assess the impact of year-to-year variability in an individual’s diabetes control on microvascular outcomes.
+- Explore the DCCT and patient data for year-to-year individual variability in diabetes control to assess the impact of variability over time in an individual’s diabetes control on microvascular outcomes.
+(Achieved)

 2010 Activities: In 2010, with the departure of the project team’s biostatistician, new statisticians were brought onto the team to explore the possibility of developing a composite measure of quality that encompassed the degree of HbA1c, blood pressure, and low density lipoprotein cholesterol control.
 Unfortunately, the data exhibited only weak correlations across the indicators, and therefore a composite measure would not capture the heterogeneity in the components.
 The team then focused on new approaches to prediction of HbA1c control with the goal of developing a novel quality measure that ranks providers in terms of their patient panel’s variance from their expected HbA1c values, rather than the proportion of the panel that achieves a fixed, absolute threshold.